aosabook/500lines/sampler/README.md

 >>> damage_dist = DamageDistribution(2, item_dist, num_hits=3, rso=rso)
 ```

 Now we can draw a bunch of samples, and compute the 50th percentile
-(that is, the damage value that is greater than 50% of the samples):
+(the damage value that is greater than 50% of the samples):

 ```python
 >>> samples = np.array([damage_dist.sample() for i in xrange(100000)])